APPELLATE LAW UPDATE

 COURT OF APPEAL: The California Court of Appeal recently published the following decisions that may be of interest to attorneys practicing insurance law:

-NINTH CIRCUIT COURT OF APPEALS: The Ninth Circuit Court of Appeals did not publish any recent decisions regarding insurance law.
+NINTH CIRCUIT COURT OF APPEALS: The Ninth Circuit Court of Appeals published the following recent insurance law decision.